jay-d-a/PartyParser/README.md

 var parsed = new xmlParser(json).build();
 ```

-and the out put of this will be, now with line breaks and tabs:
+and the output of this will be, now with line breaks and tabs:
 ```xml
 <person title="Mr">\n\t<name>James</name>\n\t<age>21</age>\n</person>
 ```

-This can be accessed from the returned or by the objects xml property;
+This can be accessed from the returned or by the objects xml property.

 ### Building
-We can easily create a xml object with below methods
+We can easily create a xml object with below methods.
 ```js
 const { xmlParser } = require('partyparser');
 var newXml = new xmlParser(json);